 Sackville Snow Days – Lower Sackville

 Snow Day Festival brings you a fun time in the snow.
-Though most activities will be a little different, the fun remains the same.
-Enjoy colouring contests, virtual concerts, snowman contests, scavenger hunts, and more.
+Enjoy colouring contests, various sports, movies, snowman contests, scavenger hunts, and more.

 Go Skiing at Ski Wentworth – Wentworth